bytefish/bytefish.de/blog/spring_boot_multitenancy.md

 #### Extracting the Tenant Information ####

 There are several ways to extract the tenant identifier from an incoming request.
-For the example the consumer of the application will send his tenant identifier using a HTTP Header with the name ``X-TenantID``.
-With Jersey you can implement a ``ContainerRequestFilter`` to intercept an incoming request and extract data from it.
+The Webservice client will send a HTTP Header with the name ``X-TenantID`` in the example.
+In Jersey you can implement a ``ContainerRequestFilter`` to intercept an incoming request and extract data from it.

-In the ``TenantNameFilter`` the ``X-TenantID`` header is read and the its value is stored in the ``ThreadLocalStorage``.
+The ``TenantNameFilter`` reads the ``X-TenantID`` header and stores its value in the ``ThreadLocalStorage``.

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.